 Privacy Policy

 StatSocial, Inc (“we,” “our,” “StatSocial”) provides data licensing and marketing services (the “Services”) designed to assist our clients, who are generally advertisers and marketers and the providers that assist them (“Clients”) to better market to consumers.
-Our solutions, which are more fully described on this website (“Website” or “Websites”), are used for online and offline marketing purposes.
+Our solutions and services (our “Services”), which are more fully described on this website (“Website” or “Websites”), are used for online and offline marketing purposes.
 When we say “you” we are referring to consumers, including the person reading this Privacy Policy.

 We take consumer privacy seriously.
 This Privacy Policy (“Privacy Policy”) describes how we use and manage information used in and licensed through Services, and how consumers can control how information about them is used and shared.